zrjack137soccer/lab-1-portfolio-cs-260/README.md

 Behavior | Estimated Point Value
 --- | ---
-Create a portfolio web page that is visible online | 40 Has at least the specified sections | 10
-Uses the specified HTML/CSS elements.
-(5 points for each bullet) | 25
-Seperate CSS file and your code is correctly pushed to github | 10 The JS portion is there and works (does not have to be in a separate file) | 15
+Create a portfolio web page with at least the specified sections that is visible online | 40 Uses the specified HTML/CSS elements.
+(5 points for each bullet) | 25 Seperate CSS file and your code is correctly pushed to github | 10 The JS portion is there and works (does not have to be in a separate file) | 15